ggosti/naming-game/README.md

 naming-game
 ===========

-Environment to simulate different learning models on the naming game.
+Simulate different learning models on the naming game.